acestream/ace-network-docs/docs/library/popup/cdn.md

 **Relevance of tasks, unprecedented opportunities and characteristics of Ace Stream P2P CDN**

-## 1. At the software level elimination of the 50 times deficit of Internet bandwidth which equals to 100,000 Tbps
+## 1. Elimination at the software level of a 100-fold shortage of Internet bandwidth which equals to 200,000 Tbps

-More than 4.5 billion Internet users are connected to the Internet with an average speed around the world: mobile Internet 53 Mbit/s (mbps), and wired 102 Mbit/s (as of 06.06.2021, according to data [https://www.speedtest.net/global-index](https://www.speedtest.net/global-index){target=_blank})
+More than 4.5 billion Internet users are connected to the network with an average speed around the world: mobile internet - 53 Mbps, wired - 102 Mbps (as of 06.06.2021 according to [https://www.speedtest.net/global-index][1]{target=_blank})

-As of May 5, 2021, the international bandwidth is 2000 Tbps and two thirds of which is used by Google, Facebook, Amazon и Microsoft. (according to data [TeleGeography](https://blog.telegeography.com/2021-international-bandwidth-trends-demand-global-networks){target=_blank})
+As of May 5, 2021, the international bandwidth is 2000 Tbps and two thirds of which is used by Google, Facebook, Amazon и Microsoft. (according to data [TeleGeography][2]{target=_blank})

 The bandwidth of the three largest international CDN operators that openly published their data: Cloudflare  - 20 Tbps; Fastly Inc - 25 Tbps; Limelight Networks – 35 Tbps